mariswamymajjiga/STM32_SCRATCH/README.md

 # stm32_sratch
-This directory is created for learn everything from scratch
+This directory is created for to learn everything from scratch